FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 ## Backers & supporters

-If you are one of the Front Matter supporterrs/backers, you can hide the support links from the UI.
-We know it is not much, but we want to just give something small back and what is better than a bit of empty space? 🤓
+If you are one of the Front Matter supporters/backers, you can hide the support links from the UI.
+We know it is not much, but we want to give something small back, and what is better than a bit of space? 🤓

 By default, you'll see the following support links:

 ![Support links shown by default](/releases/v6.0.0/support-links.png)

-When you logged in via GitHub, you'll see the following:
+When you log in via GitHub, you'll see the following:

 ![Hidden support links](/releases/v6.0.0/support-links-hidden.png)